mrkipling/dotfiles/README.md

-.screenrc | makes GNU Screen far more awesome; place in home dir irssi-hilightwin.pl | Place in ~/.irssi/scripts/autorun/ (if using irssi) Inconsolata.otf | Monospaced font for coding
+.screenrc | makes GNU Screen far more awesome; place in home dir irssi-hilightwin.pl | Place in ~/.irssi/scripts/autorun/ (if using irssi) Inconsolata.otf | Monospaced font for coding Inconsolata for Powerline.otf | Monospaced font for terminal when using Powerline style